- How is chronic myeloid leukemia treated?

 Some things to keep in mind

 Before modern targeted therapy drugs like imatinib (Gleevec), SCT was commonly used to treat CML.
-Before drugs like Gleevec were available, less than half of patients lived more than 5 years after diagnosis.
+That’s because before drugs like imatinib, less than half of patients lived more than 5 years after diagnosis.
 Now, these drugs are the standard treatment, and transplants are being used less often.
-Still, a SCT from a donor offers the only proven chance to cure this disease, and many doctors will recommend a transplant for younger patients.
-Results seem to be best when the stem cell donor is a well-matched brother or sister.
-Results are also better when the transplant is done earlier in the course of the disease.
+Still, a SCT from a donor offers the only proven chance to cure this disease, and many doctors will recommend a transplant for younger patients, especially children.
 Transplant may also be recommended if the CML is not responding well to the new drugs.

 Stem cell transplantation is a complex and risky treatment.
 It is important that it be done at a hospital where the staff is experienced with the process.
 Some transplant programs may not have experience in certain transplants, especially those from unrelated donors.